specstoryai/awesome-software-composers/README.md

 - [Cursor](https://www.cursor.com) - An AI-powered code editor that acts as a pair programmer, assisting with code generation, refactoring, and debugging to boost productivity.
 Software composers takes its name from Cursor's eponymous "composer" feature.
 - [Replit](https://replit.com) - A collaborative, browser-based IDE for building and sharing applications.
 Replit supports multiple programming languages and enables instant deployment, live previews, and real-time collaboration with other developers.
 - [Firebase](https://firebase.google.com) - A Google-backed platform offering real-time databases, authentication, cloud storage, and serverless hosting for fast app prototyping and scaling.
-- [Clerk](https://clerk.com) - A plug-and-play user authentication service that simplifies sign-ups, logins, and account management, with support for social logins and MFA.
+- [Clerk](https://clerk.com) - A plug-and-play user authentication and identity service that simplifies sign-ups, logins, and account management, with support for social logins and MFA.
 - [Vercel](https://vercel.com) - A cloud platform for fast, reliable web app deployment, optimized for frameworks like Next.js, with serverless functions and edge caching.
 - [Github](https://github.com) - The go-to platform for version control and collaboration, offering Git hosting, pull requests, CI/CD with GitHub Actions, and project management tools.

 ### All tools by category

-#### Frontier Models
+#### Foundation Models

 - [GPT-4o](https://openai.com/product/gpt-4o) - An advanced AI language model by OpenAI, designed to enhance reasoning and problem-solving capabilities across various domains.
 - [GPT-4o Mini](https://openai.com/product/gpt-4o-mini) - A compact version of GPT-4o, offering similar advanced reasoning abilities in a more resource-efficient package.